Windows Server Recovery

 Chkdsk Damage

 Running chkdsk /f or chkdsk /r on a corrupted ReFS volume can make recovery harder.
-Chkdsk attempts to repair B+ tree inconsistencies by deleting orphaned nodes and rewriting the tree structure.
-This destroys historical metadata that allocate-on-write had preserved.
+Chkdskis an NTFS repair tool; ReFS does not use NTFS-style chkdsk and running it on a corrupted ReFS volume can trigger online salvage, which discards corrupted data references rather than preserving the historical metadata that allocate-on-write had left on disk.
 Contact us before running chkdsk on any ReFS volume that contains data you need.

 Hyper-V Host Crash